AnniecTW/Notes/LeetCode/Sorting/240. Search a 2D Matrix II/README.md

 > - Finish by giving space and run-time complexity
 > - Discuss any pros and cons of the solution

-Assume N represents the length of `nums`
+Assume N represents the length of rows and M represents the length of columns of `matrix`

-- Time Complexity: O(log N)<br>
+- Time Complexity: O(N + M)<br>
-  Binary search halves the search space in each iteration, leading to logarithmic time complexity.
+  At each step, we eliminate either a row or a column.
+In the worst case, we move all the way down and all the way left.
 - Space Complexity: O(1)